Flex Policies can be used to automate your workflows in Addigy by:

 Quarantining

-When devices are in a state that requires them to be separated from other devices, such as devices compromised with malware, they can be grouped together to isolate and mass remediate them using scripts or custom software.
+When devices are in a state that requires them to be separated from other devices, such as devices compromised with malware, they can be grouped to isolate and mass remediate them using scripts or custom software.
 A real-world use case for which this could've been leveraged was Silver Sparrow malware in 2021.

 Paid Packages

 Easily split up devices based on the support level the client is paying for.
-An example of this is patch management: add the policy id's of the companies that are paying for patch management to a policy using Auto Assignment that enforces system updates.
+An example of this is patch management: add the policy IDs of the companies that are paying for patch management to a policy using Auto Assignment that enforces system updates.
 In cases where plans are downgraded, simply remove the company from auto-assignment.

 Scenarios